"DCC Advanced" provides a more detailed insight into DCC.

 Top-of-the-line DCC systems can be operated with up to 120 throttles.

 Tablets and smartphones are now ubiquitious, and thanks to inexpensive apps, can be programmed to operate as throttles.
 Tablets are especially popular because their size allows you, if you have the dexterity of a one-armed paper hanger and the reactions of an F1 racing car driver, to run up to four locomotives at the same time from a switch list that's also being displayed.
-But that's another facet of the hobby altogether and club member Bill Hambly has a description on his web page at http://www.model-railroad-infoguy.com/model-train-control.html
+But that's another facet of the hobby altogether and there's a descriiption on the late Bill Hambly's website at http://www.model-railroad-infoguy.com/model-train-control.html